AhmedT05/nexus-extension/nexus extension/README.md

-# Contact Transfer Extension
+# Nexus Extension

-A Chrome extension for transferring contact data between OneLink Intruity and Nexus Sales platforms.
+A Chrome extension that seamlessly transfers contact data between OneLink Intruity and Nexus Sales platforms.

 ## Features

+- **One-Click Data Transfer**: Automatically extracts and transfers contact information with a single click
-- Scrape contact data from OneLink Intruity pages
+- **Smart Data Extraction**: Intelligently identifies and captures contact details from OneLink Intruity pages
+- **Workflow Integration**: Direct integration with Nexus Sales workflows
+- **Default Workflow Support**: Save and automatically use your preferred workflow
+- **Modern UI**: Clean, intuitive interface with real-time status updates
-- Transfer contact data to Nexus Sales
+- **Secure API Key Storage**: Safely stores your Nexus Sales API key
-- Automatic page refresh after successful transfer
+- **Automatic Page Refresh**: Refreshes Nexus Sales pages after successful transfers
-- Modern UI with status notifications
-- Support for multiple API keys

 ## Installation

 1. Clone this repository
-2. Open Chrome and go to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top right
+3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the extension directory

 ## Usage

+1. **Setup**:
+   - Click the extension icon to open the popup
-1. Save your Nexus Sales API key in the extension
+   - Enter your Nexus Sales API key and click "Save API Key"

+2. **Transferring Contacts**:
-2. Navigate to a OneLink Intruity page with contact information
+   - Navigate to a OneLink Intruity page with contact information
-3. Click the extension icon to open the popup
+   - Click the extension icon
-4. Click "Scrape Contact Data" to extract the contact information
+   - Select your desired workflow (optional)
-5. Click "Transfer to Nexus Sales" to send the data
+   - Click "Transfer to Nexus" to send the data

-## Development

-The extension consists of the following components:

-- `manifest.json`: Extension configuration
-- `popup.html/js`: User interface and interaction
-- `content.js`: Data extraction from web pages
-- `background.js`: API communication and data processing
+3. **Setting Default Workflow**:
+   - Select your preferred workflow
+   - Check "Save as default workflow"
+   - The selected workflow will be automatically used for future transfers

-## Permissions
+## Security

-The extension requires the following permissions:
-- `activeTab`: To access the current tab's content
-- `scripting`: To inject content scripts
-- `storage`: To save API keys and settings
+- API keys are stored securely in Chrome's local storage
-- `tabs`: To refresh pages after transfer
-- `contextMenus`: For future context menu integration
+- No data is stored on external servers
+- All data transfers are encrypted using HTTPS

+## Requirements

+- Google Chrome browser
+- Valid Nexus Sales API key
+- Access to OneLink Intruity and Nexus Sales platforms

+## Support

+For support or feature requests, please contact the development team.

 ## License

-MIT License
+This software is proprietary and confidential.
+Unauthorized copying, distribution, or use is strictly prohibited.

+© 2024 Nexus Sales.
+All rights reserved.